unixorn/ha-mqtt-discoverable/README.md

 # Continue with the rest of the code as usual
 ```

-### I'm having problems on 32-bit ARM
+### I'm having problems on 32-bit ARM platforms

-Pydantic 2 has issues on 32-bit ARM.
-More details are on [ha-mqtt-discoverable/pull/191](https://github.com/unixorn/ha-mqtt-discoverable/pull/191).
-TL;DR: If you're on an ARM32 machine you're going to have to pin to the 0.13.1 version.
+ha-mqtt-discoverable depends on pydantic V2.
+pydantic V2 depends on pydantic_core - the core validation logic for pydantic V2 written in Rust

+pydantic_core wheels might not be available for your 32-bit ARM platform:

+ * ARMv7 is officially supported -  https://pypi.org/project/pydantic_core/
+ * ARMv6 is not officially supported yet - https://github.com/pydantic/pydantic-core/pull/1725

+If you are using any of the Raspberry Pi models together with Debian, [piwheels](https://www.piwheels.org/project/pydantic-core/)
+offers pydantic_core wheels for ARMv6 and ARMv7.

 ### I'm having problems running in systemd-Service